diamondex187/pythonhackathon2024/README.md

 [On how to open the game](https://github.com/diamondex187/pythonhackathon2024/wiki)

 ## SPECIAL THANKS TO:
-- all members on Wan23
+- all members of Wan23
 - mentor Ju Ping